Nikolas Cruz charged in Florida High School shooting

 TRUMP: 'SO MANY SIGNS' FLORIDA SHOOTING SUSPECT WAS 'MENTALLY DISTURBED'

-Aaron Feis, a beloved football coach at the high school, was the first of the 17 people killed to be identified.
-Marjory Stoneman Douglas High School football team posted on Twitter that Feis “shielded students from the shooter” when he was struck with a bullet.

-Of the 17 people killed, 12 of them died in the school, two were killed outside and another was pronounced dead on the street.
-Two people died in the hospital, police said.
-Another 15 people were taken to the hospital.

-Details about Cruz’s troubled past began to unravel in the hours after the deadly shooting.
+Details about Cruz’s troubled past began to emerge in the hours after the massacre.
 His classmates described him as a “loner” and “that weird kid that you see at school.”
 Cruz’s adoptive mother Lynda Cruz died of pneumonia on Nov.
-1, family and friends told the Sun Sentinel on Wednesday.
+1, family and friends told the Sun Sentinel.
 Cruz’s adoptive father also died of a heart attack years ago.

-Cruz was also expelled from the high school.
+Cruz had been expelled from the high school.
 Victoria Olvera, a 17-year-old junior at the school, said Cruz was expelled last school year because he got into a fight with his ex-girlfriend’s new boyfriend.
 Olvera said he had been abusive to his girlfriend.

 Cruz was also described as having an “obsessive interest in weapons,” according to the Miami Herald.
 One teacher said Cruz was banned from entering campus with a backpack, the newspaper reported.